Santa Maria Assunta

 while the Encounter of the Lord with his Mother on the Calvary was painted

 by Raffaello.
-The high altarpiece depicts St George and the Dragon
+The high altarpiece depicts Saint George and the Dragon

 by Sebastiano Conca.